 Superb museums, UNESCO-listed neighborhoods, and the county's best gastronomy scene are just a few reasons why France's third-largest city is worth a visit.
 For a solid itinerary in Lyon, we recommend at least three days to explore the city's hills, rivers, bridges, and parks.
-Alternatively, you could squeeze in the top draws in a day or two, or take your time and soak in the culture over a week or more.
-Let this local guide help decide which trip length is right for you.
+Alternatively, you could squeeze in the top draws in a day or two or take your time and soak in the culture over a week or more.
+Let this local guide help you decide which trip length is right for you.

 Best of the Rhône Valley

 Chat with a local specialist who can help organize your trip.